-- Allow pharmacists to order, collect specimens, conduct, and interpret necessary tests and, where appropriate, initiate treatment for infectious diseases, including but not limited to flu, strep, and COVID-19, and interpret and discuss test results with patients. - Allow all pharmacies to be granted a CMS certificate of waiver to provide all CLIA-waived point-of-care tests. - Ensure access to and effective use of personal protective equipment (PPE) by all involved in testing. - Expand current state pharmacist immunization authority to include all FDA approved vaccines, including the forthcoming novel vaccine for COVID-19, for all indicated populations. - Allow pharmacists to independently evaluate and manage medications through therapeutic interchange, chronic care dose adjustment, refill authorizations, quantity modifications (e.g., 90-day fills), and other forms of prescription adaptation. - Allow pharmacists to administer any injectable medication.
+- Allow pharmacists to order, collect specimens, conduct, and interpret necessary tests and, where appropriate, initiate treatment for infectious diseases, including but not limited to flu, strep, and COVID-19, and interpret and discuss test results with patients. - Allow all pharmacies to be granted a CMS certificate of waiver to provide all CLIA-waived point-of-care tests. - Ensure access to and effective use of personal protective equipment (PPE) by all involved in testing. - Expand current state pharmacist immunization authority to include all FDA approved vaccines, including the forthcoming novel vaccine for COVID-19, for all indicated populations. - Allow pharmacists to evaluate and manage medications through therapeutic interchange, chronic care dose adjustment, refill authorizations, quantity modifications (e.g., 90-day fills), and other forms of prescription adaptation.
+On medications within one of Medicare's six protected classes (anticonvulsants, antidepressants, antineoplastics, antipsychotics,